VOCAL WARM UP EXERCISES

 KIDS VOCAL WARMUP EXERCISES

 These exercises have a limited range for children and are safe for absolute beginners as well.

 FURTHER EXPLANATION OF EXERCISES:

-2. C is Do, and D is Re, E is Mi and F is Fa, G is So and A is La, B is Ti then back to Do
+Exercise 4.
+C is Do, and D is Re, E is Mi and F is Fa, G is So and A is La, B is Ti then back to Do.

 The link below has good information about childrens voices